-- Take and pass all required Veterinary Technician Option classes with a "C" or above

-- Take and pass the following classes:

-- Vet Tech Overview I

-- Vet Tech Overview II
+- Take and pass all required Veterinary Technician Option classes with a "C" or above - Take and pass with a "B" or higher the following classes - Vet Tech Overview I - Vet Tech Overview II

-- Special Interest Vet Tech Prep Course
+- Vet Tech Prep Course

-- Radiation Safety
+- o Radiation Safety

 - Obtain a 2.8 CGPA

 - Complete 3.0 years of successful work in the field of veterinary medicine.
 The work experience must be full-time, occur after graduation and be verified by the veterinarian you are working for.